nerdreich/wiki.md/docs/primer.md

 <img src="primer_password.png" alt="[Password entry]" width="256"/>

-Enter your password and click login.
-There is no _username_ in wiki.md, just a password.
+(In case your site admin has turned on simple logins, there is no _username_, just a password.)
+Enter your credentials and click login.

 ## Editing pages